kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 I shouldn't, but I peer into her dreams.

 She dreams of before the flash.
 Of a time when Venus and the **SUN** were close—*intimate*.
 She says they used to kiss through clouds, through fire.
 She says Venus was radiant once.
 That she *glowed*.
-Like I remember Venus.

 And she wonders: